xnl-h4ck3r/waymore/README.md

 - Allow a file of domains (or domains with paths) to be passed with `-i` argument
 - Add an `-oss` argument that accepts a file of Out Of Scope subdomains/URLs that will not be returned in the output, or have any responses downloaded
+- Add otx.alientvault.com urlscan.io as sources for links (the same as gau).
+However, these can only be used if the `-f` option was selected because there is no way of filtering on those API's.

 ## References